Daniele Comboni: Episcopate and death

-On 9 March 1870 he left Cairo for Rome and arrived there on 15 March where he took part in the First Vatican Council as the theologian of the Bishop of Verona Luigi di Canossa; he formulated the "Postulatum pro Nigris Africæ Centralis" on 24 June which was a petition for the evangelization of Africa; this received the signature of 70 bishops.
+On 9 March 1870 he left Cairo for Rome and arrived there on 15 March where he took part in the First Vatican Council as the theologian of the Bishop of Verona, Luigi di Canossa; he formulated the "Postulatum pro Nigris Africæ Centralis" on 24 June, a petition for the evangelization of Africa that was signed by 70 bishops.
 The First Vatican Council was terminated due to the outbreak of the Franco-Prussian War and the dissolution of the Papal States before the document could be discussed.
 In mid-1877 he was named as the Vicar Apostolic of Central Africa and received his episcopal consecration on 12 August 1877 from Cardinal Alessandro Franchi.
-His episcopal appointment was seen as a confirmation that his ideas and his activities – which some deemed to be foolish – were recognised as an effective means for the proclamation of the Gospel.
-In 1877 and again in 1878 there was a drought in the region of the mission while mass starvation ensued soon after.
-The local population was halved and the religious personnel and their activities reduced almost to nothing.
+His episcopal appointment was seen as a confirmation that his ideas and his activities – which some deemed to be foolish – were recognised as an effective means for the proclamation of the gospel.
+In 1877 and again in 1878 there were droughts in the region followed by mass starvation; the local population was halved, and the religious personnel and their activities were reduced almost to nothing.

-On 27 November 1880 he traveled to the missions in Sudan from Naples for the eighth and final time to act against the slave trade and though ill, managed to arrive in Khartoum on 9 August in summer and made a trip to the Nubia mountains.
-On 10 October 1881 he died in Khartoum during the cholera epidemic at 10:00pm; he had suffered a high fever since 5 October.
-His final words were reported to be: "I am dying, but my work will not die".
-Pope Leo XIII mourned the loss of the bishop as a "great loss".
+On 27 November 1880, though ill, he traveled to the missions in Sudan from Naples for the eighth and final time to act against the slave trade.
+He arrived in Khartoum on 9 August and visited the Nubia mountains.
+He suffered a high fever from 5 October, and died in Khartoum on 10 October during a cholera epidemic.
+Pope Leo XIII mourned his death as a "great loss".

 Legacy

 St. Daniel Comboni Kindergarten in Eritrea.

 Bishop Antonio Maria Roveggio (1850–1902) served as the order's superior sometime after Comboni died.
 The male order received the papal decree of praise on 7 June 1895 and full papal approval from Pope Pius X on 19 February 1910.
 As of 2018, the men's order operates in about twenty-eight countries, including Egypt, Sudan, Eritrea, Brazil, Colombia, and the Philippines.
+Members of the order were acknowledged in the 2020s to have committed sex abuse against teenagers studying to be missionary priests in the 1960s and 1970s.

-The female order received the decree of praise on 22 February 1897 and papal approval on 10 June 1912 while in 2008 there were 1529 religious in 192 houses.
-That order operates in Europe in countries such as the United Kingdom, in Africa in nations such as Cameroon and Mozambique, in the Americas in countries such as Costa Rica and Ecuador and in Asia in countries such as Israel and Jordan.
+The female order received the decree of praise on 22 February 1897 and papal approval on 10 June 1912.
+In 2008 there were 1529 religious in 192 houses.
+The order operates in Europe in countries such as the United Kingdom, in Africa in nations including Cameroon and Mozambique, in the Americas in countries including Costa Rica and Ecuador, and in Asia in countries including Israel and Jordan.